This article was updated on 8 May 2019 to reflect changes to the DBS Multiplier Account.

 #1 Investments Component

-For investors like me that have already started a monthly investment plan prior to opening a DBS Multiplier account, unfortunately, the unit trust will not be recognized under the investment section.
+For investors like myself that have already started a monthly investment plan prior to opening a DBS Multiplier account, unfortunately, the unit trust will not be recognized under the investment section.
 This is a pity because while you are doing some form of investing, it remains unrecognized by the bank unless you purchase a new unit trust.

 Even for new purchases made after opening your DBS Multiplier account, the monthly contribution amount for the unit trust will be recognised only for the first 12 consecutive contributions.
 This means that after the first year, this monthly investment contribution amount will not count towards your investment transaction component.